EricRovell/vector/README.md

 	/>
 </div>

-Euclidian vector (also known as "Geometric" vector) library written in Typescript.
+Euclidean vector (also known as "Geometric" vector) library written in Typescript.
 A vector is an entity that has both magnitude and direction.
 Both 2D and 3D vectors are supported.

 ## Features